Tax Service in UAE

 Excise Tax will be introduced in the fourth quarter of 2017 of the year 2017 in the United Arab Emirates, under the framework of the unified agreement between the GCC countries.
 The other GCC Member States also aim to implement Excise Tax by the end of 2017.
 The UAE MoF has approved the UAE tax Procedure Law in the month of March 2017.
 However, it is expected to publish the UAE Excise Tax Law by the third quarter of the year 2017.
 In the month May 2017, the MoF has done a briefing on the UAE Excise Law and some of the key points discussed are summarized here below:

-Excise Tax is generally imposed on goods luxury items or goods those are considered harmful to humans or to the environment.
+Excise Tax is generally imposed on goods luxury items or goods that are considered harmful to humans or to the environment.
 In the UAE, Excise Tax will be charged on tobacco, tobacco products, energy drinks and carbonated beverages etc. The registration under excise tax will be started in the Q3 of the year 2017.
 If the businesses in the taxable sectors are not registered latest by the end of the year 2017, there will be a penalty under the relevant provisions of the Act.
 The introduction of the Excise Tax will achieve two objectives of the Government Policies

-100% on tobacco products & energy drinks.
+Excise tax rates 100% on tobacco products & energy drinks.
+50% on carbonated beverages.

 Excise Tax is normally charged only once in the supply chain in any of the following situations: During production OR During Import OR During sale of the goods Since it is charged generally when the products are released for consumption, the Excise Tax is collected from the producer, manufacturer or importer of the selective goods to the extent that they are released for consumption.
 In some instances, the Excise Tax is refunded to avoid situations where Excise Tax is collected two times in one supply chain. (e.g., Excise Tax will be due on both the import of raw tobacco and once the tobacco has been manufactured into cigarettes).